elipousson/old_website/preston-gardens.md

 Dr. Young was an associate of Rev. Dr. Harvey Johnson and Rev. G.R.
 Waller

+\<div class=“p2 navy bg-aqua”\>
-	Note: I’m having a difficult time identifying the location of Dr. Young's residence before he attempted to move to Myrtle Avenue in 1913.
+I’m having a difficult time identifying the location of Dr. Young's residence before he attempted to move to Myrtle Avenue in 1913.
 This example may also be too late chronologically to pair with the other two.
-This may be a good place for a map with a time slider (or an animation) to illustrate the movement of individuals and insitutions from central/south Baltimore to northwest Baltimore.
+This may be a good place for a map with a time slider (or an animation) to illustrate the movement of individuals and institutions from central/south Baltimore to northwest Baltimore.
+\</div\>

 ## 1904: Great Baltimore Fire burns downtown Baltimore